• Skip to primary navigation

 • White Vinegar: I have tested the recipe with 1 tablespoon but it is a bit too much for my palate.
 I think 1 teaspoon is just the right amount.
 The sauce tastes great without vinegar too.
 You do you!
 The choice is yours.

 • Water or Broth: ½ cup water or broth.
-If you don't have broth, dissolve 1 ½ teaspoon bullion or a Maggie cube.
+If you don't have broth, dissolve 1 ½ teaspoons of bullion or a Maggie cube.

 • Salt and Pepper to taste.